Delhi Public School, Jammu

 Delhi Public School, Jammu commonly known as DPS Jammu (established in 1998), is a co-educational day and private boarding school affiliated with the CBSE.
 Operated by the Delhi Public School Society, it serves students from Pre-nursery to class XII.
 Situated in the city of Jammu, it is the inaugural branch of the DPS Society in Jammu & Kashmir.

 History

 Founded in 1998 by the president of 'Rajput Charitable Trust' (RCT), Ajastshatru Singh and his wife Kr.
 Ritu Singh, Delhi Public School, Jammu, is the first branch of the Delhi Public School Society in Jammu & Kashmir.
-The school celebrated its Silver Jubilee in 2024.

 Location

 DPS Jammu is located on Maharaja Hari Singh Marg, Residency Road, Jammu.
-It is neighboured by the Hotel K.C.
-Residency.

 Campus

 The main campus, spanning 11.20 acres, includes classrooms, science and computer labs, a 13,924-square-meter playground, a library with over 24,000 books, and a clinic with a resident doctor.
 Additionally, the school offers as a swimming pool, indoor games area, dance rooms, and music rooms.
 Furthermore, a fleet of approximately 50 buses serves extensive city areas.